p-matt/occ-bananas/README.md

 Collect more data and remake the training :heavy_multiplication_x:
 Multiple bananas predictions from the interface :heavy_multiplication_x:
 Collect uploaded data from prediction on the interface for later use (re-train models) :heavy_multiplication_x:
-Display an overview of some recent predictions on the interface :heavy_multiplication_x:
+Display an overview of some recent predictions on the interface through an external database :banana:
 Display pre-processing step by step on the interface :heavy_multiplication_x:
+Give user ability to supervise the prediction and save his supervision (basically correct/incorrect) :heavy_multiplication_x:

 ### *References*: